-псте.
-Subject name n Subject name here
+ncte. in Subject name n Subject name here

 Unit No. / Title

 Assessment No. This work assesses:

 Issue Date: Due Date:

-ou will [continue writi i
+In this assignment, y In this assignment, you will [continue writing vocational/technical scenario]:

 nt you are also required unication skills/ mathe

-Learning Outcome 1: The learner will
+Learning Outcome 1 : The learner will

 Task 1:

-Task details Image here visual reinforcement to aid readability of assignment]
+Image here [visual reinforcement to aid readability of assignment]

-You must/ should/ c You must/ should/ could produce the following evidence:
+You must/ should/ c ould produce the follow ving evidence:

-✓ A written report ✓ A presentation ✓ A practical ass ı
+✓ A written report ✓ A presentation 1

-√ These are just examples [delete as appropriate]
+- A practical assessment - √ These are just examples [delete as appropriate]

 Learning Outcome 2: The learner will

-Task 2: Delete if neces sary
+Task 2: Delete if necessary

-Task details Delete if necessary Image here You must/ should/ could produce the following evidence:
+Task details Delete if necess Image here

-You must/ should/ cou ld produce the follow ing evidence:
+You must/ should/ could p oduce the following evidence :

-✓ A written report ✓ A presentation ✓ A practical asses ✓ These are just expenses ssment kamples [delete as appl ropriate]
+✓ A written report ✓ A presentation ✓ A practical assessme ✓ These are just examp nt oles [delete as appropriate]

 Learning Outcome 3: The learner will

-Task 3: Delete if neces sary
+Task 3: Delete if necessary

 Task details Delete if necessary Image here

-You must/ should/ cou ld produce the follow ing evidence:
+You must/ should/ could produce the following evidence:

 ✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]

 Grading Descriptors Pass Merit Distinction

-D.Still
+2.5

-Appendix IV - Assessment Brief Internal Verification Template ncfe.
+Appendix IV Assessment Brief Internal Verification Template

+ncfe.
 Progression Qualification in Subject name here